Fresno State vs. Hawaii NCAA Football Odds, Plays and Insights | October 2, 2021

 - Fresno State's games this year have hit the over on three of five set point totals (60%).

-- Fresno State is 3-1 against the spread and 4-0 overall this season when the team records more than 32.4 points.
+- Fresno State is 3-1 against the spread and 4-0 overall this season when the team puts up more than 32.4 points.

-- When Fresno State churns out over 423.8 yards, the team is 3-1 against the spread and 4-0 overall.
+- In games that Fresno State amasses more than 423.8 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Bulldogs have nine giveaways this season, while the Rainbow Warriors have 10 takeaways .
+- This year, the Bulldogs have nine turnovers, one fewer than the Rainbow Warriors have takeaways (10).

 - Find the latest spread and moneyline odds for Fresno State at SISportsbook.